Klaus4QUBO/QUBO_sampler/README.md

 # QUBO Sampler

-The objective is to retrieve a QUBO matrix from a file and transfer it to DWaveSampler as a bqm.
-The output is then written back to a file together with additional time information.
+The program converts Q-matrix data of a QUBO-model into a COO-format.
+The implemented sampling method ’sample_qubo’ by D-Wave System is invoked.
+The solution output is written to a text file for further processing and analysis.
+Background:
+A problem from number theory is expressed as a QUBO-model.
+The set of binary variables represents a tensor product of two equally sized binary vectors.